awsdocs/incident-manager-user-guide/doc_source/getting-started.md

    + **Engagements**
    +  **Third\-party integrations**

-   For information about adding these elements to response plans later, see [Incident preparation](incident-response.md)\.
+   For information about adding these elements to response plans later, see [Preparing for incidents in Incident Manager](incident-response.md)\.

 1. Enter a unique, identifiable **Name**\.